mozilla/addons-linter/README.md

 addons-linter --help
 ```

+#### Privileged extensions

+The addons-linter can lint privileged extensions **only** when the `--privileged` option is passed to it.
+This option changes the behavior of the linter to:

+1. emit errors when the input file (or directory) is a regular extension (i.e. the extension does not use privileged features)
+2. hide messages related to privileged features (e.g., permissions and properties) when the input file (or directory) is a privileged extension

 ### Linter API Usage

 You can use the linter directly as a library to integrate it better into your development process.